-Fail Gracefully: Strive to build in safeguards to limit the impact of failures and Bbe patient when honest efforts fail and strive to build in safeguards to limit the impact of those failures.
+Fail Gracefully: Strive to build in safeguards to limit the impact of failures and be patient when honest efforts fail.

-- Recognize changing conditions to make a soft landing to minimize organizational turbulence. a.
+- 1. Recognize changing conditions to minimize organizational turbulence. - a.
 Use five-year forecast process to highlight potential short and long-term changes to revenues and expenditures - b.
-Regularly evaluate accuracy of forecasts in order to identify problematic assumptions or structural imbalances. - b.c.
+Regularly evaluate accuracy of forecasts in order to identify problematic assumptions or structural imbalances. - c.
 Prepare for financial challenges so changes can be made that minimize the impact on the community and employees. - 2.
 Promote credibility and open dialogue to obtain buy-in, learn from and correct failure and encourage people to communicate ideas as well as concerns - a.
-Always assume the Appreciate that the forecast is wrong the final number is not important but recognizing trends is.
+Appreciate that the forecast is wrong the final number is not important but recognizing trends is.
 Identify issues that require a strategic approach and establishing financial parameters within which service strategies must operate - b.
 Avoid blaming departments for budgeting and forecasting mistakes and work together to develop mutually agreed to solutions - c.
-Use long range planning to enhance the credibility of the financial management system and to promote dialogueparticipation. - d.
+Use long range planning to enhance the credibility of the financial management system and to promote participation.

+d.
 Strive to set, manage, and communicate measurable financial goals.
-Don't ignore performance deviations as this is essential for credibility and will encourage fact\based decisions.
+Don't ignore performance deviations as this is essential for credibility and will encourage fact-based decisions.